Guidelines for representing your business on Google

 - Use as few categories as possible to describe your overall core business from the provided list.

 - Choose categories that are as specific as possible, but representative of your main business.

 - Do not use categories solely as keywords or to describe attributes of your business.

 - Do not use categories that pertain to other businesses that are nearby or related, such as a business physically contained within your business or an entity that contains your business.

-Select categories that complete the statement: "This business IS a" rather than "this business HAS a".
-The goal is to describe your business holistically rather than write a list of the services that it offers, products that it sells or amenities that it features.
+Select categories that complete the statement: "This business IS a" rather than "this business HAS a ."
+The goal is to describe your business holistically rather than a list of all the services that it offers, products that it sells or amenities that it features.

 You should focus primarily on adding the most specific categories for your business.
 We'll do the rest behind the scenes.
 For instance, when you select a specific category like "Golf Resort", Google implicitly includes more general categories such as "Resort Hotel", "Hotel" and "Golf Course".
 Feel free to skip adding any category that seems redundant and add a more specific category that you selected.
 If you can't find a category for your business, then pick one that is more general.
 Google can also detect category information from your website and from mentions about your business throughout the web.